-Mehrdad is a scholar of Islam and Iranian studies.
-His research focuses on Islamic law, legal theory, Shi’i studies, and Iranian intellectual traditions.
-He is in particular interested in the transformation of Islamic legal traditions concerning gender, sex and sexuality diversity in the premodern and modern eras.
+Mehrdad is a scholar of Islamic studies.
+His research focuses on Islamic law, legal theory, Shi’i studies, and Iranian intellectual history.
+He is, in particular, interested in the transformation of Islamic legal traditions concerning gender, sex and sexuality diversity in the premodern and modern eras.
 Before joining Utrecht, Mehrdad was a postdoctoral researcher at the Goethe University of Frankfurt (September 2020-July 2022), participating in a two-year project entitled “Wege zu einer Ethik” which studied classical Islamic thoughts and how they might be employed to tackle modern issues concerning gender and sexuality in Muslim communities.
-Having graduated from the Seminary of Qom (Iran) and received his first PhD in Comparative Philosophy (Centre of Tarbiyat Modarres, Iran), in 2017-2020, Mehrdad pursued his second doctoral research in Arab and Islamic Studies at the University of Exeter (U.K.).
+Having graduated from the Seminary of Qom (Iran), in 2017-2020, Mehrdad pursued his doctoral research in Arab and Islamic Studies at the University of Exeter (U.K.).
 His PhD dissertation entitled “Negotiating Homosexuality in Contemporary Shi’i Islam” is an academic exploration of discursive space(s) for debating homosexuality in modern Shi’i Islam, based on a legal-hermeneutical analysis of Islamic law.

 Asha Ali (Podcast Producer)